 Office 365 migration: Things to heed and Best security practices

-It is 2021 and moving to the cloud is not a taboo anymore, rather it is a growing trend adopted by businesses across the globe for variety of reasons.
-Even ignoring all other advantages that Office 365 brings to the table, the fact that one no longer has to worry about the infrastructure maintenance and system upgrades is in itself worth switching for.
+It is 2021, and moving to the cloud is not taboo anymore; rather, it is a growing trend adopted by businesses across the globe for a variety of reasons.
+Even ignoring all other advantages that Office 365 brings to the table, the fact that one no longer has to worry about infrastructure maintenance and system upgrades is in itself worth switching to.

 Office 365 Migration Strategy

-• Federated Identity: With Active Directory Federation Service (AD FS), users can have same passwords in on premises and cloud, this also eliminates the need to sign in again for Office 365.
-This is suitable for organizations which have security policies that require user accounts to be managed from the on-premise server.
+• Federated Identity: With Active Directory Federation Service (AD FS), users can have the same passwords in on-premises and cloud, which also eliminates the need to sign in again for Office 365.
+This is suitable for organizations that have security policies that require user accounts to be managed from the on-premise server.

-Infrastructure management: After you have considered the time-line management, next in the row is infrastructure check-list.
+Infrastructure management: After you have considered the time-line management, next in the row is the infrastructure checklist.
 Do you have the required bandwidth and WiFi connectivity to ensure an uninterrupted migration?
 Have you backed up your existing environment and solutions?
 Are all the users geared up for the migration?
-Have you deleted your archives and stored them on a separate location?.
+Have you deleted your archives and stored them in a separate location?.
 All these questions need to be addressed before you proceed with the migration process.

 Best Security Practices for Office 365